mainlp/CrossRE/README.md

 `multi-crossre_data` Elisa Bassignana, Filip Ginter, Sampo Pyysalo, Rob van der Goot, and Barbara Plank.
 2023.
 [Multi-CrossRE: A Multi-Lingual Multi-Domain Dataset for Relation Extraction.](https://openreview.net/pdf?id=G8pAo0rvbh) In Proceedings of the 24th Nordic Conference on Computational Linguistics (NoDaLiDa 2023).

 `crossre_extension` Elisa Bassignana, Viggo Unmack Gascou, Frida Nøhr Laustsen, Gustav Kristensen, Marie Haahr Petersen, Rob van der Goot and Barbara Plank.
 2024.
-How to Encode Domain Information in Relation Classification.
-To appear at at LREC-COLING 2024.
+[How to Encode Domain Information in Relation Classification.](https://aclanthology.org/2024.lrec-main.728.pdf) In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024).

 ## The CrossRE Dataset
 The data for each split (train, dev, test) of each domain (news, Artificial Intelligence, literature, music, politics, natural science) is in `crossre_data`.